 Areas of counselling I deal with

+During the cost of living crisis I have made a commitment to not increasing my fees (last reviewed in 2021).
 I understand that often money can be a real barrier to people getting the help they desperately need.

 - I do therefore offer concessionary fees to those experiencing financial difficulty.